BasedLinux/bsd/doc/manual/source/store/derivation/index.md

 # Store Derivation and Deriving Path

-Besides functioning as a [content-addressed store], the Nix store layer works as a [build system].
+Besides functioning as a [content-addressed store], the Bsd store layer works as a [build system].
 Other systems (like Git or IPFS) also store and transfer immutable data, but they don't concern themselves with *how* that data was created.

-This is where Nix distinguishes itself.
+This is where Bsd distinguishes itself.
 *Derivations* represent individual build steps, and *deriving paths* are needed to refer to the *outputs* of those build steps before they are built.
 <!-- The two concepts need to be introduced together because, as described below, each depends on the other. -->